dcardo/Visualizing-Traces/README.md

 Languages:

 - Processing, v.
 1.5.1.
-Currently being updated to the latest version (2.0b8).
+The update to the latest version of Processing (2.0b9 as of May-13) will be here soon.
 - I plan to upload the data collection module, which was written in Microsoft VisualBasic.

 All the code in this project is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported License.
 You are free to share and remix the code, as long as you provide attribution and do not seek commercial benefit.